fixture-py/fixture/docs/source/using-loadable-fixture.rst

 Supported storage media
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Fixture class is designed to support many different types of databases and other storage media by supporting modules that know how to work with that media.
+The Fixture class is designed to support many different types of databases and other storage media by hooking into 3rd party libraries that know how to work with that media.
 There is also a section later about creating your own Fixture.
 Here are the various modules supported by built-in Fixture subclasses:

 SQLAlchemy
 ++++++++++